tommadness/KH2Randomizer/docs/overview/index.md

 ### Simulated Twilight Town (STT)

-* Choose the Mail Delivery job and immediately quit after the timer counts down to progress the story on Day 2
+* Choose any of the jobs and quit right after the starting timer to progress the story on Day 2
+    * It is not required to actually complete a job, nor is it required to go talk to Hayner to progress the story
 * The Seven Wonders minigames on Day 5 are removed
 * Limit Form can be used as Roxas if it has been obtained (Roxas turns into Limit Form Sora)
     * In most areas of STT, reverting from Limit Form will leave you with a full Drive Gauge